 Failure to report to class at the beginning of the class period equals a tardy.
 Three tardies equal one unexcused absence.
 Students who miss more than fifteen (15) minutes of a class will be marked absent.
 A student who leaves the classroom without the instructor's permission will be marked absent.

 HCC recognizes two types of excused absences: those for personal emergencies, and those for official school activities.
 The student is allowed to make up the work missed during excused absences.
+Excused absences are still absences on the student's record.

 Student absences may be excused by the instructor for personal emergencies such as illness, death in the student's immediate family, or other valid unavoidable circumstances.
 It is the responsibility of the student to inform all instructors when absences are due to personal emergency.
 Instructors may require written documentation, such as verification of illness on a physician's letterhead.